MBvisti/mortenvistisen/posts/how-to-build-a-simple-blog-using-rust/article.md

 Two things are currently missing: 1. a place to store the _actual_ blog posts and 2. a page to show a post in all its glory.

 Let's start with the 2nd item on the list since we pretty much already did that.
-To not bore you with the same thing twice, go ahead and open this [link](https://github.com/mbvisti/awesome-blog/templates/post.html) (link to the repo with the complete code), copy the content and create a new file under `templates` called `post.html`.
+To not bore you with the same thing twice, go ahead and open this [link](https://github.com/MBvisti/awesome-blog/blob/master/templates/post.html) (link to the repo with the complete code), copy the content and create a new file under `templates` called `post.html`.

-Next, go to [here](https://github.com/mbvisti/awesome-blog/tailwind/base.css) copy the content and paste it into your `base.css`.
+Next, go to [here](https://github.com/MBvisti/awesome-blog/blob/master/tailwind/base.css) copy the content and paste it into your `base.css`.
 Most of this should look familiar to you if you've done any `css` and just applies some rather simple styles to the post page.

 ## Steal like an artist (or, copy smarter people than yourself)
 Everything is _mostly_ done, we just need a way to store our awesome blog posts and a way to retrieve them so we can remove the hard coding we did earlier.
-And the way to do this is heavily inspired from another blog post written by a much smarter guy than myself:
+And the way to do this is heavily inspired by another blog post written by a much smarter guy than myself:
-[fasterthanlime](https://fasterthanli.me/) whom, if you haven't already, should definitely check out.
+[fasterthanlime](https://fasterthanli.me/) whom, if you haven't already, should check out.
 This guy does some *seriously* deep dives and really knows his craft.

 Go ahead and make a new folder called `posts` at the same level as the `static` folder.
 Inside this one, create another folder, give it a